appcelerator-archive/ti.millennialmedia/documentation/index.md

 * adType [int]: The adType of the view that made the request.
 See the `adType` property of [Ti.MillennialMedia.View][].

 ### modalWillAppear
 Event fired when a modal view is about to be made visible.

+__iOS only.__

 The event object has the following properties: